 We offer in-depth performance monitoring for your serverless AWS Lambda functions.
-This document introduces you to the feature, how it works, and requirements for using it.
+Read on to learn about the feature, how it works, and its requirements.

 This Lambda monitoring feature is not the same as the Lambda monitoring integration, which only uses CloudWatch data.
 Serverless Lambda monitoring is more extensive and uses both CloudWatch data and code-level instrumentation to deliver more in-depth monitoring.